 Progress Over Perfection: The Classroom Mantra Every Student Needs

 Ask any teacher what holds capable students back, and perfectionism comes up again and again.
-The kid who won't raise a hand unless they're certain.
-The student who erases a whole page because one line is crooked.
-The quiet anxiety that says if I can't do it perfectly, I won't try at all.
-'Progress Over Perfection' answers that fear directly — three words that give students permission to be works in progress.
+The bright kid who won't raise a hand unless they are certain of the answer.
+The careful student who erases a whole page because one line came out crooked.
+The quiet anxiety that whispers, if I can't do it perfectly, I won't try at all.
+Progress Over Perfection answers that fear head-on with three plain words that give students permission to be works in progress — and that permission is often the very thing a worried learner is waiting to hear.

 Shop the poster →